bukowski12/TT/README.md

-IPS manager write in Nette
+IPS manager written in Nette